Table of Contents

 Vessels and Nerves of the Pelvic Floor

-The internal pudendal artery leaves the pelvis alongside the pudendal nerve through the foramen infrapiriforme, runs around the sacrospinal ligament, and then back into the lesser pelvis into the ischioanal fossa through the minor ischiadic foramen.
-There, it courses alongside the pudendal nerve through the pudendal canal (Alcock’s canal), a duplicature of the fascia of the internal obturator muscle, in ventral direction.
+The internal pudendal artery leaves the pelvis alongside the pudendal nerve through the foramen infrapiriforme, runs around the sacrospinal ligament, and then goes back into the lesser pelvis into the ischioanal fossa through the minor ischiadic foramen.
+There, it courses alongside the pudendal nerve through the pudendal canal (Alcock’s canal), a duplicature of the fascia of the internal obturator muscle, in the ventral direction.
 On its way, it gives off branches to the anal canal, to the perineal region, and to the outer genitals and the urethra.

 Pelvic Floor Insufficiency: Development and Consequences

 The pelvic floor has several responsibilities.
 On one hand, it is supposed to seal the pelvic space and, thus, secure the abdominal and pelvic organs.
 On the other hand, it controls the sphincter function of the rectum and urinary and genital tracts.
 Providing passages to those structures lowers the mechanical capacity of the pelvic floor.
 Weakening of connective tissue and/or muscles can lead to the insufficiency of the pelvic floor.

 Pelvic organs (e.g., the uterus) might be displaced downward (prolapse of the uterus, or descensus uteri).
 This can be the result of, for instance, numerous childbirths.
 In extreme cases, displacement of the uterus can go so far as to leave it entirely outside the vagina (third-degree prolapse).
 Secondary to uterine prolapse, descent of the urinary bladder can occur.

 Descent of the pelvic floor often is accompanied by incontinence.
 In mild cases, training of the pelvic floor muscles with pelvic re-education is sufficient treatment; in severe cases, surgical intervention should be considered.